IvanMao714/IvanMao714/README.md

 - 👋 Hi, I’m @IvanMao714
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI4SE
 - 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me maoyifan714@gmail.com

 <!---
 IvanMao714/IvanMao714 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.